arthurits/SimonSays/README.md

 # Simon Says
-A recreation of the classic Simon game invented by Ralph H. Baer and Howard J. Morrison
+A recreation of the classic Simon game invented by Ralph H. Baer and Howard J. Morrison.

 Copyright © 2020 by arthurits